Gordon Tullock

-Gordon Tullock (/ˈtʌlək/; February 13, 1922 – November 3, 2014) was an economist and professor of law and Economics at the George Mason University School of Law.
+Gordon Tullock (/ˈtʌlək/; February 13, 1922 – November 3, 2014) was an American professor of law and economics at the George Mason University School of Law.
 He is best known for his work on public choice theory, the application of economic thinking to political issues.
 He was one of the founding figures in his field.

 Early life and education

-A native of Rockford, Illinois and graduate of Rockford Central High School, Tullock attended the University of Chicago and, after a break for military service during World War II, received a J.D. in 1947.
-Following a brief period in private practice, he joined the Foreign Service that fall.
-After completing training, he was posted to Tianjin, China, later receiving Chinese language instruction at Yale and Cornell and follow-on postings to Hong Kong and Korea.
-He resigned from the Foreign Service in 1956.
+Tullock was born February 13, 1922, in Rockford, Illinois, where he attended and graduated from Rockford Central High School.
+Tullock attended the University of Chicago where, after a break for military service during World War II, he received a J.D. in 1947.
+He later completed Chinese language instruction at Yale and Cornell universities.

+Career

+Following a brief period in private practice, he joined the Foreign Service in fall 1947, and was posted to Tianjin, China and later to Hong Kong and Korea.
+In 1956, he resigned from the Foreign Service.
 While he originally intended to pursue a career as a foreign trader in the Far East, his work on The Politics of Bureaucracy eventually led him to begin collaboration with James M. Buchanan at the University of Virginia while Tullock worked at the University of South Carolina teaching international studies.